-The Course Implementation Guide provides information and suggestions for using the self-paced, online course Capacity to Connect: Supporting Students' Mental Health (for Faculty and Staff) at your post-secondary institution.
+The Course Implementation Guide provides information and suggestions for using the self-paced, online course Starting a Conversation About Mental Health (for Students) at your post-secondary institution.
 The first section offers an overview of the course.
 The second section offers different ways the course content can be adapted, and then provides step-by-step instructions on how to incorporate the course into a learning management system (LMS), including Moodle, Canvas, Blackboard, and D2L Brightspace.